redianmarku/Youtube-Bot1/README.md

-# This bot is taken down, if you want to get ot please join Discord Server and you can contact admin!
+# This bot is taken down, if you want to get it please join Discord Server and you can contact admin!
 # Link: https://discord.gg/pcb4fmZ